Peakboard/peakboard-templates.github.io/_templates/Shopfloor-Information-Safety-Cross/en.md

 ---
 layout: article
-title: Shopfloor Information with Safety Cross
+title: Shopfloor Status Overview with Safety and Quality Metrics
 description:
-  - This shopfloor ...
+  - This template shows the overall status of a production line from a bird's eye view, and at the same time information about the current order status can be recognized.
+Even the biggest current problems and tasks can be viewed.
+In addition, there is further useful information about the achieved quality level of the current month and key figures about safety within a safety cross.
+The combination of all this information provides a simple overview of the most important information on the shop floor.
 lang: en
 weight: 2000
 isDraft: true
-ref: Shopfloor-Information-Safety-Cross
+ref: Shopfloor-Status-Overview-Safety-Quality-Metrics
 category:
   - Shopfloor
+  - Lean Management
+  - Production
-image: Shopfloor-Information-Safety-Cross.png
+image: Shopfloor-Status-Overview-Safety-Quality-Metrics.png
-image_thumbnail: Shopfloor-Information-Safety-Cross_thumbnail.png
+image_thumbnail: Shopfloor-Status-Overview-Safety-Quality-Metrics_thumbnail.png
-download: Shopfloor-Information-Safety-Cross.pbmx
+download: Shopfloor-Status-Overview-Safety-Quality-Metrics.pbmx
 overview_description:
 overview_benefits:
 overview_data_sources: